Liquid–liquid extraction: Measures of success

 Success of liquid–liquid extraction is measured through separation factors and decontamination factors.
 The best way to understand the success of an extraction column is through the liquid–liquid equilibrium (LLE) data set.
 The data set can then be converted into a curve to determine the steady state partitioning behavior of the solute between the two phases.
 The y-axis is the concentration of solute in the extract (solvent) phase, and the x-axis is the concentration of the solute in the raffinate phase.
 From here, one can determine steps for optimization of the process.

 Techniques

-Batchwise single stage extractions
+Batch wise single stage extractions

 This is commonly used on the small scale in chemical labs.
 It is normal to use a separating funnel.
 Processes include DLLME and direct organic extraction.
 After equilibration, the extract phase containing the desired solute is separated out for further processing.

 Dispersive liquid–liquid microextraction (DLLME)

 A process used to extract small amounts of organic compounds from water samples.
 This process is done by injecting small amounts of an appropriate extraction solvent (C2Cl4) and a disperser solvent (acetone) into the aqueous solution.
 The resulting solution is then centrifuged to separate the organic and aqueous layers.
-This process is useful in extraction organic compounds such as organochloride and organophsophorus pesticides, as well as substituted benzene compounds from water samples.
+This process is useful in extraction organic compounds such as organochloride and organophosphorus pesticides, as well as substituted benzene compounds from water samples.